ldmcdaniel/cap1pres/README.md

 This is a presentation for my 1st capstone project at NSS.

-The project was used to present my project at Nashville Software School.
+The project was used to present Tank-U at Nashville Software School.